-Before we jump into our roller coaster rankings of the best wooden coasters, there are a few things you should keep in mind.
+Before jumping into our roller coaster rankings of the best wooden coasters, you should keep a few things in mind.

-- Every coaster is different, so it’s important to do your research and know the height, speed, and intensity of each ride.
+- Every coaster is different, so it’s important to research and know each ride’s height, speed, and intensity.

-- Make sure you’re wearing comfortable clothes and shoes – you don’t want anything to restrict your movement or get caught in the ride.
+- Ensure you wear comfortable clothes and shoes – you don’t want anything to restrict your movement or get caught in the ride.

 - Avoid eating a big meal before going on a coaster, as it might make you feel sick.

-These rides deliver intense, thrilling experiences that will leave you breathless and feeling alive.
-The best part is, with so many roller coasters in the world there’s an adventure for everyone no matter what your age or location!
+These rides deliver intense, thrilling experiences that will leave you breathless and alive.
+The best part is, with so many roller coasters in the world, there’s an adventure for everyone regardless of age or location!
 So what are you waiting for?
 Start planning your next coaster adventure today!